-A key component of academic integrity involves taking on the responsibility of being honest in the production of our work as scholars.
-Academic honesty requires that we do not plagiarize, engage in inappropriate or unauthorized collaborations, cheat, aid others in being academically dishonest, or engage in other activities that are dishonest such as misusing technology or other college resources.
-Each of these violations of academic honesty threatens the overall integrity of Central College, and all members of our academic community.
+A key component of academic integrity involves taking on the responsibility of being honest in the production of scholarly work.
+Academic honesty requires that students do not plagiarize, engage in inappropriate or unauthorized collaborations, cheat, aid others in being academically dishonest, or engage in other activities that are dishonest such as misusing technology or other college resources.
+Each of these violations of academic honesty threatens the overall integrity of Central College, and all members of its academic community.
 Thus, these violations cannot and will not be tolerated.

-You should avoid:
+Students should avoid:

-- Plagiarism and/or misuse of ideas from other sources: - Deliberately representing the work of someone else as your own work.
-This can include: - Using the ideas, text, formulas, images, or other materials produced by someone else and not acknowledging them as the source; or - Cutting and pasting the work of others into your assignments without acknowledging the source of this material.
-This includes material taken from the web or Internet as well as from books, journals, and mass media. - Failing to provide proper and complete identification of sources for material incorporated into your own work whether text or graphics.
-This can include: - Not including proper within text citations and/or proper footnotes or endnotes, or - Not including a full citation on the reference page for each and all sources used in producing your work. - Unauthorized collaborations: - Working in teams or groups without the instructor's knowledge or permission. - Turning in the same or very similar paper for multiple assignments without the knowledge and permission of each instructor involved. - Cheating.
-This can take many forms, including: - Copying homework or test answers/responses from other students and turning it in as your own work; - Use of personal electronic devices (e.g., cell phones, calculators), without the instructor's permission to gain an advantage on an exam or course assignment; - o Using unauthorized materials on an exam or assignment; - Presenting others' work as one's own; - Obtaining work or unauthorized assistance from another student; - ${\odot}$ Obtaining work or unauthorized assistance from another source ; or - ${\circ}$ Failing to report miscalculations in grading. - Facilitation of dishonest academic activity, such as: - Use of technology (e.g., cell phones, the Internet) to assist another student in gaining an illicit advantage on an exam or course assignment without the instructor's permission; - Doing work for or providing work to another student who misrepresents this work as being his or her own; - Assisting another student to earn a grade that is not by that student's own efforts; - Failure to report cheating or other dishonest acts by others; - Allowing others to view your work during exams or assignments, including leaving materials on a public access hard drive or other media; - Improper use of technology, such as: - Using technology in ways that violate copyrights.
+- Plagiarism and/or misuse of ideas from other sources: - Deliberately representing the work of someone else as their own work.
+This can include: - Using the ideas, text, formulas, images, or other materials produced by someone else and not acknowledging them as the source; or - Cutting and pasting the work of others into their assignments without acknowledging the source of this material.
+This includes material taken from the web or Internet as well as from books, journals, and mass media. - Failing to provide proper and complete identification of sources for material incorporated into their own work whether text or graphics.
+This can include: - Not including proper within text citations and/or proper footnotes or endnotes, or - Not including a full citation on the reference page for each and all sources used in producing your work. - o Unauthorized collaborations: - Working in teams or groups without the instructor's knowledge or permission. - Turning in the same or very similar paper for multiple assignments without the knowledge and permission of each instructor involved. - Cheating.
+This can take many forms, including: - Copying homework or test answers/responses from other students and turning it in as their own work; - Using personal electronic devices (e.g., cell phones, calculators), without the instructor's permission to gain an advantage on an exam or course assignment; - o Using unauthorized materials on an exam or assignment; - ${\odot}$ Presenting others' work as their own; - o Obtaining work or unauthorized assistance from another student; - ${\odot}$ Obtaining work or unauthorized assistance from another source ; or - Failing to report miscalculations in grading.

-- Downloading copyrighted material from the Internet to avoid purchasing of the same material, i.e., music songs or video material. - Cutting and pasting material from the Internet into your own work without proper acknowledgement of the source(s). - Sharing electronic files of copyrighted material with others and not having permission from the copyright holder. - Falsification of credentials or grades, including: - Presenting false credentials. - Altering or forging official university documents and/or files.
+- Facilitating of dishonest academic activity, such as: - Using technology (e.g., cell phones, the Internet) to assist another student in gaining an illicit advantage on an exam or course assignment without the instructor's permission; - Doing work for or providing work to another student who misrepresents this work as being their own; - Assisting another student to earn a grade that is not by that student's own efforts; - Failing to report cheating or other dishonest acts by others; - Allowing others to view their work during exams or assignments, including leaving materials on a public access hard drive or other media; - Improper use of technology, such as: - Using technology in ways that violate copyrights. - Downloading copyrighted material from the Internet to avoid purchasing of the same material, i.e., music songs or video material. - Cutting and pasting material from the Internet into your own work without proper acknowledgement of the source(s). - Sharing electronic files of copyrighted material with others and not having permission from the copyright holder. - Falsification of credentials or grades, including: - Presenting false credentials. - Altering or forging official university documents and/or files.

-Responsibilities for maintaining standards of academic integrity
+Responsibilities for maintaining standards of academic integrity.

-Each member of the Central College community is responsible and accountable for maintaining these standards of academic honesty in order to maintain the integrity of the college and the degrees it confers.
+Each member of the Central College community is responsible and accountable for maintaining these standards of academic honesty to maintain the integrity of the college and the degrees it confers.